Nadal saves match point v Medvedev for 1st win at ATP Finals - WHIZ News

-LONDON (AP) — Facing match point at 5-1 down in the third set, Rafael Nadal gave himself about a one-in-a-thousand chance of beating Daniil Medvedev at the ATP Finals.
+LONDON (AP) — Facing match point at 5-1 down in the third set, Rafael Nadal gave himself about a one-in-a-thousand chance of turning things around against Daniil Medvedev at the ATP Finals.

 Those odds turned out to be more than good enough for the top-ranked Spaniard.